-If you use the su command to switch users (for example, switching from the root user to the oracle user), check the environment variables when you are the new user because the environment variables might not be passed to the new user.
-This can happen even if you use su with the - parameter (su - user). # / root user / # su - oracle % env
+■ If you use the su command to switch users (for example, switching from the root user to the oracle user), check the environment variables when you are the new user, because the environment variables might not be passed to the new user.
+This can happen even if you use the su command with the - parameter (su - user).

+'''

+/ root user /

+su - oracle

+% env

+'''